Skip to Main Content

 Finding Journal Articles

-The first place to look for journal articles is Academic Search Premier.
-ASP is the largest database and contains both scholarly and popular material from many disciplines.
+Academic Search Premier is one of our largest interdisciplinary databases and contains both scholarly and popular material from many disciplines.

 Criminal Justice